 And while very similar, COPRA and CDPA have a few differences as well, including:

-- COBRA and CDPA both give enforcement power to the Federal Trade Commission (FTC) and State Attorney Generals, but only COBRA allows individuals to institute private right of actions
+- COPRA and CDPA both give enforcement power to the Federal Trade Commission (FTC) and State Attorney Generals, but only COPRA allows individuals to institute private right of actions

 - CDPA preempts state data privacy and security laws